netgeak/Cybersecurity-Bootcamp-homework/Week 5/SubmissionFile.md

 ### Bonus (Research Activity): Perform Various Log Filtering Techniques

-1. Command to return `journalctl` messages with priorities from emergency to error:
+1. Command to return `journalctl` messages with priorities from emergency to error: journalctl -p err -b

-1. Command to check the disk usage of the system journal unit since the most recent boot:
+1. Command to check the disk usage of the system journal unit since the most recent boot: journalctl --disk-usage

 1. Comand to remove all archived journal files except the most recent two:

-1. Command to filter all log messages with priority levels between zero and two, and save output to `/home/sysadmin/Priority_High.txt`:
+1. Command to filter all log messages with priority levels between zero and two, and save output to `/home/sysadmin/Priority_High.txt`: journalctl -p 0..2 > /home/sysadmin/Priority_High.txt

 1. Command to automate the last command in a daily cronjob.
 Add the edits made to the crontab file below:

     ```bash
-    [Your solution cron edits here]
+    0 0 * * * journalctl -p 0..2 > /home/sysadmin/Priority_High.txt
     ```

 ---